 I have avoided situations before.
 Call a doctor?
 Call the bank?
 What am I, a professional caller?
 I am more suited for laying dramatically sprawled on my bed, glaring suspiciously at an episode of Fuller House, and wondering if my friend is mad at me because I forgot to RSVP to her graduation party four years ago.
 I avoid potential conflict skillfully.
 If I was a character in Game of Thrones, you would never see me.
 I would always be offscreen wrapped in a Disney Princess blanket and hiding under a beautiful apple tree.
 However, I had never let this genius avoidance cost me money before.
 But like a White Walker once said, there is always a first time for everything!

-I must quit!
+I had quit the ferocious, scary, fancy, danger Brooklyn restaurant after two months working there.
+When I scroll through articles about feminism, I swell with pride at the thought that I am a woman who lives off her strong instincts.
+When I exit out of the articles and return to eating some very old yogurt, I understand that I actually am a woman who lives off extremely obvious warning signs.
+So when the owner of the scary, fancy, probably bewitched Brooklyn restaurant quite literally slapped my wrist and told me I was a "very bad girl" for not answering the phone on the second ring, I realized I must quit!
 When the maitre'd regularly yelled at me in a horrifyingly sassy way for completing a task he asked of me but then not being able to do different task he wanted done at the same time, I realized again that I must quit!
 When a customer touched my butt and was not immediately struck by lightening via the restaurant gods, I realized once again I must quit!
 But not now; maybe in two weeks.
 Three weeks later, I quit.
 I am a woman who knows when to walk away, oh yes.
 I walk away after an appropriate amount of time passes in which I can formulate and sell a legitimate reason for leaving so that no one yells at me.
 I do not like being yelled at.
 People yell at lot in football.

 I quit the job and life goes on.
 I get a day job I like.
 I actually move to the city.
 I watch some of that Cosmos documentary.
 I grow up.
 Then, a year passes and I receive an email from a woman who works at the ghastly, scary, frozen hell Brooklyn restaurant.
 She tells me that for whatever reason, they still have a check of mine.
 I read the email very thoroughly.
 I nod.
 I close the email.
 I vow to never open an email again.
 I consider what life will be like without technology.
 Maybe I will learn useful skills.